Pythux/lswf/README.md

 * in the cloned project:
 > pip install .

-* in the directory that contant the project:
+* in the directory that contant the cloned project:
 > pip install project_name